SudeepMR/Consumer_Goods_Ad-hoc_Insights/README.md

 # Consumer Goods Business Insights & Sales Analytics
-This is a Data Analytics project I have done using SQL as part of Codebasics SQL Project [Challenge](https://codebasics.io/challenge/codebasics-resume-project-challenge).
+This is a Data Analytics project I have done using SQL and Power BI as part of Codebasics SQL Project Challenge.

 ## Project Overview